Burlington, Ontario: Attractions

 There are 115 parks and 580 hectare of parkland in the city.
 On the shore of Lake Ontario, Spencer Smith Park features a shoreline walking path, an observatory, water jet play area and restaurant.
 The park includes the Burlington Rotary Centennial Pond, used for model sail boating and ice-skating.
 Festivals in Spencer Smith Park include Ribfest, the Sound of Music Festival, Canada Day, Children's Festival and Lakeside Festival of Lights.

 The Brant Street Pier opened in Spencer Smith Park during the Sound of Music Festival in 2013.

 The Art Gallery of Burlington contains permanent and temporary exhibits.

 "Royal Canadian Naval Association Naval Memorial" (1995), by André Gauthier, is a 6 ft 4 in high cast bronze statue of a World War II Canadian sailor in Spencer Smith Park.

 The Royal Botanical Gardens in Burlington is the largest botanical garden in Canada.
 Ontario's botanical garden and National Historic Site of Canada features over 2700 acre of gardens and nature sanctuaries, including four outdoor display gardens, the Mediterranean Garden under glass, three on-site restaurants, the Gardens' Gift Shop, and festivals.

 Located at The Village Square in Burlington's downtown are historic landmarks, businesses, shopping, and dining area.

 Mount Nemo Conservation Area is operated by Conservation Halton.
 Bronte Creek Provincial Park features a campground and recreational activities.

 The local sections of the Bruce Trail and the Niagara Escarpment, which is a UNESCO designated World Biosphere Reserve, provide hiking trails.
 Kerncliff Park, in a decommissioned quarry on the boundary with Waterdown, is a naturalized area on the lip of the Niagara Escarpment.
 The Bruce Trail runs through the park, at many points running along the edge of the cliffs, providing an overlook.

 The Joseph Brant Museum has exhibits on the history of Burlington, the Eileen Collard Costume Collection, Captain Joseph Brant and the visible storage gallery.
 Ireland House at Oakridge Farm is a museum depicting family life from the 1850s to the 1920s.
-Freeman Railway Station (1906) of the Grand Trunk Railway, reopened as an interpretive centre in 2017.
+Freeman Station (1906) of the Grand Trunk Railway, reopened as an interpretive centre in 2017, but temporarily closed in 2023 because the building could not receive an occupancy permit without certain upgrades.

 Burlington offers four indoor and two outdoor pools, one splash park, nine splash pads, seven arenas and ice centres, six community centres and nine golf courses.
 The Appleby Ice Centre is a 4-pad arena, used year-round for skating and ice hockey.

 The Burlington Performing Arts Centre is a 940-seat facility opened in 2011.